Subscribe to the CT4F Newsletter to stay informed!

 “We thought we were choosing faith,” she said.
 “But faith would have chosen love.”

 Each of these parents believed they were doing the right thing.
-Each discovered too late that “conversion therapy,” no matter how softly it’s repackaged, tears families apart — not because of a lack of faith, but because of misplaced trust.
+Each discovered too late that “conversion therapy,” no matter how softly it’s repackaged, tears families apart, not because of a lack of faith, but because of misplaced trust.

 (We’ll continue adding verified parent testimonials as we find them. if you have one to share, please consider reaching out to us via email at contact@conversiontruthforfamilies.org)

-If “conversion therapy” is so bad, why isn't it illegal?
+If “conversion therapy” is so bad,

 We did our own research.
 The science matches the human experience.